LeviViana/torchessian/README.md

 For instance, when analyzing the impact of having batchnom layers in a ResNet-18 architecture, I found the following spectrum on the test set of CIFAR-10:

-**Note**: both architectures (i.e. with and without batchnorm) were trained until reaching a global optimum, i.e. at least 98% of accuracy.
+**Note**: both architectures (i.e. with and without batchnorm) were trained until almost reaching a global optimum, i.e. at least 98% of accuracy.

 ## Spectrum of a single batch
 ![alt text](https://wintics-email-logo.s3.eu-west-3.amazonaws.com/batch_mode.png)